Stewed Tomatoes

-Stewed tomatoes are a dish all on their own — they don’t need to be mixed with anything to taste amazing!
-They can be served next to a simple piece of grilled, roasted, or broiled anything: think chicken, fish, steaks, or pork chops.
-Either that or heap them on pasta or rice.
-Honestly, almost any protein or starch pairs well with these rich, sweet, cooked tomatoes.
+Old-fashioned stewed fresh tomatoes are a fabulous dish all on their own — they don’t need to be mixed with anything to taste amazing!
+They are like a super chunky tomato sauce and can be served as a topping or a side dish with Baked Chicken Thighs, Baked Salmon, or Air Fryer Steak.
+You can also heap them on pasta or rice, or maybe a portion of Zucchini Orzo Casserole.
+Almost any simply cooked main dish or starch pairs well with these rich, sweet, cooked tomatoes.

 Scooping Stewed Tomatoes in black bowl with spoon.

-Stewed Tomatoes: Slow cooked so they become soft and sweet, these tomatoes can be used and served in so many different ways!
+Stewed Fresh Tomato Recipe: Slow cooked so they become soft and sweet, these tomatoes – thickened with a bit of bread – can be used and served in so many different ways!

 Ingredients